Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Method

 \section{Method}

 Our solution to the joint tracking and defending problem is partly motivated by the properties of the Pure Pursuit (PP) strategy, which is a widely adopted guidance law for interception missions.
 We will formally introduce and explain the advantages and limitations of the PP strategy in Section~\ref{sec:PP} along with other popular guidance laws.
-As a result of the subsection, we point out that the PP strategy is insufficient in our mission.
-In Section~\ref{sec:met} we introduce a strategy based on \textit{defense margin} that can complement the PP strategy.
-Then, in Section~\ref{sec:TV} we propose a strategy that combines the two strategies to effectively solve our problem.
+In Section~\ref{sec:met} we introduce a strategy based on \textit{defense margin} which can complement the PP strategy.
+Then, in Section~\ref{sec:TV}, we propose a strategy that combines the two strategies to effectively solve our problem.